 An observational study is used when it is not feasible to fit a system into a lab setting, completely control confounding factors, or apply random assignment.
 Observational studies often involve factors that are difficult to quantify or control and without randomization can led to a host of statistical and analytical issues.
 Observation studies are used extensively in the social sciences and will be one of the primary tools for people scientists as well.

 Observation and experiments for People Science

 Scientists use the scientific method to expand human knowledge.
 They apply experiments to a small and controlled sample of the population with the intent of extending conclusions to the rest of the relevant population.
-Scientists are rarely able to measure or analyse the entire population they are studying.
+Scientists are rarely able to measure or analyze the entire population they are studying.
 The field of people science is distinctly different from other science fields in this context.
 People scientists are not trying to expand knowledge applicable to all of humanity or a very large population.
 The people scientist’s world of analysis is constrained to the microcosm of the people relevant to their organization.
 People science benefits immensely from population constraint for in people science, the sample and the population can be the same size, so greatly simplifying statistical analysis.

 People science, like all other sciences, is routed in foundational scientific principles.
 As an emerging interdisciplinary field combining data science with relevant fields of the social sciences, people science pulls insights from data and knowledge from relevant research theories.
 However, unlike other sciences, the people scientist is not seeking a level of irrefutably certainty in analysis.
 The business world changes rapidly and often speed of insights is as important.
 The time required to run a well-defined experiment could make the results obsolete in a rapidly changing company.
 The people scientist must be able to balance robust and valid science with investment and time available, which will define the People Science return on investment (or analysis?).